aubm/aubm-website/content/posts/how-to-better-promote-your-bad-ideas.md

 ### The perfect solution

 You probably have heard of that one, and I would even bet that you already witnessed it working.
-This sophism consists of rejecting a solution for the very one reason that it only address a portion of the problem.
+This sophism consists in rejecting a solution for the very one reason that it only address a portion of the problem.
 Let's see if the following rings any bell.

 > This curl command is not a faithful representation of what the user actually do on the system.
 Basing the test on this approach, we might as well do nothing at all!

-> &minus; We have decided to removed all unused system packages from our Docker images in order to limit the potential security breaches surface.
+> &minus; We have decided to remove all unused system packages from our Docker images in order to limit the potential security breaches surface.
 >
 > &minus; Still that won't guarantee us that our images are fully secured.
 Why investing in an effort that won't satisfy all our needs?